-A few days ago, I was catching up with a good friend of mine, and during our mutual vent-session over the frustration we feel about the youth sector, she mentioned something I found so bizarre.
-Some key youth organizations in our community are opposed to evaluation practices to assess their youth programs and services, even when the opportunities to do so were available.
-Not surprisingly, some of these programs were not doing so well, although some have been running for a decade or so.
+Some key youth organizations in the community were opposed to evaluation practices to assess their youth programs and services, even when the opportunities to do so were available.
+Not surprisingly, some of these programs were not doing so well, although they have been running for a decade or so.